-General introduction to the inequality diagnostic
+General Introduction to the inequality diagnostic

-Inequality has gained increased priority in global development agendas, with UN member countries committing to leave no one behind (LNOB) in pursuing the 2030 Sustainable Development Goals (SDGs), as well as the Sustainable Development Goal No. 10 (reduced inequalities).
-Yet, while inequality has decreased on a global scale this century, progress has been relatively limited at regional and national level or has even been undone as a result of the COVID-19 pandemic and current geopolitical tensions.
-In fact, "[m]ore than 70 percent of the world population now live in countries where income inequality has increased in the last three decades".
-Incorporating inequality effectively into national development strategies requires a deeper understanding of its context-specific causes and drivers, the national debate and individual perceptions, as well as the range and feasibility of potential solutions.
+Inequality has gained increased priority in global development agendas, with UN member countries committing to leave no one behind (LNOB) in pursuing the 2030 Sustainable Development Goals (SDGs), particularly the Sustainable Development Goal No. 10 (reduced inequalities).
+Yet, while inequality has decreased on a global scale this century, progress has been relatively limited at regional and national level or has even been undone because of the COVID-19 pandemic and current geopolitical tensions.
+In fact, "more than 70 percent of the world population now live in countries where income inequality has increased in the last three decades".1 Incorporating inequality effectively into national development strategies and policies requires a deeper understanding of its context-specific causes and drivers, the national debate and individual perceptions, as well as the range and feasibility of potential solutions.